avatar

 About Me

 Welcome!
-I am a macroeconomics Ph.D. candidate at the University of Chicago Department of Economics.
-I am broadly interested in growth and development, drawning on tools from macroeconomics, trade, and finance.
-My research is at the nexus of models and data, combining structural models with my own surveys or big data.
+I am an economics Ph.D. candidate at the University of Chicago Department of Economics.
+My research is at the nexus of models and data, combining structural models with original surveys, big data, and a range of machine learning, causal inference, and experimental methods.

 References